laro/Cilia/5 Comparison/00 Index.md

 # Syntax Comparison with Other Languages

-The syntax comparison on the following pages aims to show the exact equivalent of the [Cilia code](/comparison/cilia/#by-example) in various other languages.
+The syntax comparison on the following pages aims to show the exact equivalent of the [Cilia code](/comparison/cilia/#by-example) in various other languages (see above).

 In [C++](cpp/), [Cpp2](cpp2/), [Rust](rust/), [Java](java/), [C#](csharp/), and [D](d/) the type `int`/`Int` and/or literals like `42` are 32 bits wide, not 64 bits.
 That's OK, this is not a performance benchmark.